matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 3. A boolean flag `is_porter_available`, to determine the number of shards (two if zkPorter is available, one otherwise).

-zkVM retrieves the code of bootloader from Decommitter and proceeds with sequential execution of instructions on the bootloader’s code page.
+zkEVM retrieves the code of bootloader from Decommitter and proceeds with sequential execution of instructions on the bootloader’s code page.

 ### Failures and rollbacks

 There are three types of behaviour triggered by execution failures.

 1. Skipping a malformed transaction.
-It is a mechanism implemented by the server, external to zkVM.
-Server makes a snapshot of zkVM state after completing every transaction.
-If the bootloader encounters a malformed transaction, it fails, and the server restarts zkVM from the most recent snapshot, skipping this transaction.
+It is a mechanism implemented by the server, external to zkEVM.
+Server makes a snapshot of zkEVM state after completing every transaction.
+If the bootloader encounters a malformed transaction, it fails, and the server restarts zkEVM from the most recent snapshot, skipping this transaction.

    This behaviour is specific to server/bootloader; the contract code has no ways of invoking it.

-2. Revert is triggered by the contract code explicitly by executing `revert`. zkVM saves its persistent state on every near or far call.
-If the contract code identifies a recoverable error, it may execute `revert`; then zkVM rolls the storage and event queues back to the last checkpoint and executes the exception handler.
+2. Revert is triggered by the contract code explicitly by executing `revert`. zkEVM saves its persistent state on every near or far call.
+If the contract code identifies a recoverable error, it may execute `revert`; then zkEVM rolls the storage and event queues back to the last checkpoint and executes the exception handler.
 3. Panic is triggered either explicitly by executing `panic` or internally when some execution invariants are violated e.g. attempt to use raw integer in `ptr.add` instruction.

-   On panic, the persistent state of zkVM is rolled back in the same way as on revert.
+   On panic, the persistent state of zkEVM is rolled back in the same way as on revert.

 ## Bootloader

 Bootloader is a system contract in charge of block construction (**[sources](https://github.com/matter-labs/era-system-contracts/blob/main/bootloader/bootloader.yul)**).

-Formally, bootloader is assigned an address BOOTLOADER_SYSTEM_CONTRACT_ADDRESS = $2^{15}+1$, but zkVM decommits its code directly by its hash.
+Formally, bootloader is assigned an address BOOTLOADER_SYSTEM_CONTRACT_ADDRESS = $2^{15}+1$, but zkEVM decommits its code directly by its hash.

-The heap of the bootloader is special: it acts as an interface between server and zkVM.
+The heap of the bootloader is special: it acts as an interface between server and zkEVM.
 Server gradually fills the bootloader’s heap with transaction data, formatted according to an implementation-defined convention.

 The bootloader then acts roughly as the following code (not an actual implementation):